Birthday Depression: It’s OK to Feel Sad on Your Special Day

 - You have difficulty concentrating

-- You experience the loss of interest in activities once enjoyed
+- You experience a loss of interest in activities once enjoyed

 - You experience sleep problems or changes in appetite